-The SSC will register all Scottish Modern Apprentices undertaking this Framework.
-All Modern Apprentices must be registered with the SSC within 4 weeks of starting their apprenticeship.
+All Modern Apprentices must be registered with the SSC, via MA Online, within 4 weeks of starting their apprenticeship.

-Registration can be made by completing the online registration system (MA Online, www.maonline.org.uk).
-In the case of MAs which receive funding it is acceptable for the Skills Development Scotland Training Plan, or a bespoke Training Plan approved by Skills Development Scotland, to be used on the condition that it includes all relevant information as set out in the MA Training Plan.
+In the case of MAs which receive funding it is acceptable for the Skills Development Scotland Training Plan to be used on the condition that it includes all relevant information as set out in the MA Training Plan.

 The SSC will issue a Modern Apprenticeship Certificate of Completion to those Modern Apprentices who have completed the mandatory outcomes of the Framework.
 Before a certificate is issued, training providers must submit evidence to the SSC that the mandatory outcomes have been achieved.
-This will normally be in the form of navigator reports or photocopies of certificates from awarding bodies.
+This will normally be in the form of photocopies of certificates from awarding bodies.